awslabs/LibMLKEM/spark_ada/README.md

 alr toolchain --select
 ```

-and pick the latest release of "GNAT_Native" and "GPRBUILD" tools to install.
+and pick the latest release of "gnat_native" and "gprbuild" tools to install.

 4. Use alr to download the SPARK toolset below $HOME